 Respond to every review you receive, positive or negative.

 A less-than-stellar review is not necessarily a terrible thing.
 Negative feedback can help you identify and correct issues with your service or product and, consequently, improve the customer experience.
-Plus, having a few negative comments in amongst the positives actually lends legitimacy to your testimonials.

 It’s critical to respond to negative reviews.
 When potential customers read the complaint, they will judge you and your business based on how you reply.
 Keeping an eye on reviews and responding appropriately provides an opportunity to further enhance your reputation.
 For example, a study showed that on the travel-planning website TripAdvisor, when hotels began responding to feedback their guests left — negative or positive — they increased the number of reviews left by 12% and improved their ratings!